 The tool used to calculate the support structure can be found here.

-A technical drawing (1:10) is now available: parabolic trough_technical_drawing
+A technical drawing (1:10) is available here: parabolic trough_technical_drawing

-Today I did a series of tests, which should view the capability of the new mirror mounting.
+A series of tests showed the capabilities of the new mirror mounting.

 The highest temperature was 138°C after 4-5min with the poor, quickly black lacquered aluminum tube.

 That’s not that bad for a first test and optimizing the absorber will most likely increase efficiency